zdTang/Learn-react-route/Readme.md

 We only want to replace search results, not the page before we started searching, so we do a quick check if this is the first search or not and then decide to replace.

 Each key stroke no longer creates new entries, so the user can click back out of the search results without having to click it 7 times 😅.

+# Mutations Without Navigation

+So far all of our mutations (the times we change data) have used forms that navigate, creating new entries in the history stack.
+While these user flows are common, it's equally as common to want to change data without causing a navigation.

+For these cases, we have the useFetcher hook.
+It allows us to communicate with loaders and actions without causing a navigation.

+The ★ button on the contact page makes sense for this.
+We aren't creating or deleting a new record, we don't want to change pages, we simply want to change the data on the page we're looking at.

+👉 Change the <Favorite> form to a fetcher form